This is an accordion element with a series of buttons that open and close related content panels.

 Are new students grouped together in a cohort, or am I free to take whatever classes I choose?

-Our K-12 master’s is a cohort that begins each summer.
-The Global Higher Education master’s is a cohort begins each fall.
-The Wisconsin Idea Executive PhD is a cohort.
-For all other programs students meet with their advisor and develop a program plan.
-Advisors will assist in selecting the appropriate course work.
+Our K-12 Leadership Master’s and our Wisconsin Idea Principal Preparation Program Master’s are cohorts that begin each summer.
+The Global Higher Education Master’s is a cohort that begins each fall.
+The Wisconsin Idea Executive PhD is a cohort that begins every two years.
+For all other programs, students meet with their advisor and develop a program plan.
+Advisors will assist in selecting the appropriate coursework.

 How many credits should I take each semester?